 Listen to “The Master”, Bryan MacMahon telling us why he believed that storytelling and ballads are important to children’s imagination.
 Discover how at the word “Abracadabra!” a baby elephant entered a school classroom!

-Learn how to write a story like John B. Keane and participate in a special ‘Treasure Hunt’ where you learn about the Kerry Writers through discovering a series of clues hidden throughout the 19th Century Georgian Residence which houses the Museum.
+Learn how to write a story like John B. Keane and go on a special ‘Treasure Hunt’ where you learn about the Kerry Writers through discovering a series of clues hidden throughout the 19th Century Georgian Residence which houses the Museum.

 With Information Packs and Worksheets available for each pupil, together with a choice of additional activities to make the most of your visit to Listowel, The Kerry Writers’ Museum provides an outstanding environment to stimulate your pupils’ imaginations.